BiffWebster/liftoff-assignments/P2-Project_Outline/README.md

 ## Submission Instructions

 ### Overview
 For my project, I will be creating a simple metal news site.
 Site will feature user-submitted news, videos, blogs and community.
-This overview does not require more than a sentence and I resent being expected to write two paagraphs about it.
 ### Features
 Login
 Social media connectivity